 - Puzzle Games (Yoshis Cookie, Dr. Mario)

 - Moreover, the series has been doing this from the very beginning.
-Donkey Kong was about a mean ape tormenting his owner Mario, where the second game cast Mario as a cruel owner who caged DK.
+Donkey Kong was about a mean ape tormenting Mario (then called "Jumpman"), where the second game cast Mario as a cruel owner who caged DK.
 The player controlled DK Jr. to save him.

-- Mario even did a first person rail shooter in Yoshi's Safari on the SNES.
+- Mario even did a Rail Shooter in Yoshi's Safari on the SNES.

 - The Sonic Storybook Series has Sonic the Hedgehog characters filling fairytale roles (save Sonic himself, who gets pulled into the adventures as himself).
 For instance, Knuckles is Sinbad the Sailor in Sonic and the Secret Rings and Sir Gawain in Sonic and the Black Knight.
 On another note, Sonic is almost as successful as Mario when it comes to adapting to other gameplay styles for spinoffs, having appeared in fighting games, racing games, a party game, and a Metroidvania among other things.